AdamSobieski/Narratology/README.md

 ### Event Stream Processing and Complex Event Processing

-How does processing and comprehending stories' [fabulae](https://en.wikipedia.org/wiki/Fabula_and_syuzhet), their chronologically-sorted sequences of events separable from their various possible narrations and tellings, relate to other techniques for processing chronologically-sorted sequences of events?
+How does processing and comprehending stories' [fabulae](https://en.wikipedia.org/wiki/Fabula_and_syuzhet), their chronologically-sorted sequences of events separable from their various possible narrations and tellings, relate to other techniques for processing chronologically-sorted sequences of events, e.g., [event stream processing](https://en.wikipedia.org/wiki/Stream_processing) and [complex event processing](https://en.wikipedia.org/wiki/Complex_event_processing)?

 _Coming soon._